ESCI 201 – Climate Change and NZ’s Future

 More Cars, Less Pollution, Stable Climate

 Each year I present a lecture and tutorial at Victoria University of Wellington, showing how New Zealand can totally replace fossil liquid fuels with climate-neutral alternatives, without inconveniencing New Zealand motorists.
 This is part of a three-week undergraduate course covering all aspects of climate change.

 My lecture draws upon the research behind From Smoke to Mirrors.
 Since the book came out, some of my predictions have come true.
 I’m more convinced than ever that climate-neutral petrol (gasoline) and diesel will be at least as affordable in the late 21st century as conventional fuels are today.
 And, if we do the right things in the very near future, New Zealand can certainly have the world’s cheapest climate-neutral petrol, diesel, and jet fuel.

-Since 2016 the course notes reflect the new thinking behind the 2015 Paris Agreement, together with early results from my DriveSolar vision.
+This lecture reflects the new thinking behind the 2015 Paris Agreement, together with early results from my DriveSolar vision.